Danone confident on 2012, water still strategic

 To address that situation, Danone relaunched a Greek yoghurt over the summer under the Oikos name, whose initial results were excellent, Terisse said.
 However he told analysts it would take "a few months, probably the first half 2012" before Danone could move to double-digit sales growth in U.S. dairy.

-Group third-quarter sales reached 4.81 billion euros, a reported rise of 10.5 percent and in line with the 4.81 billion average of estimates in a Reuters poll of analysts.
+Group third-quarter sales reached 4.81 billion euros (4.1 billion pounds), a reported rise of 10.5 percent and in line with the 4.81 billion average of estimates in a Reuters poll of analysts.

+Danone's water business was boosted in the second quarter by strong demand from Japan after the Fukushima nuclear disaster and by warm weather in Europe.

+Third-quarter water sales grew 7.9 percent like-for-like, driven by Latin America and Asia.
+This was a marked slowdown from 18.9 percent growth in the second quarter and also reflected cool western European weather over the Summer, which resulted in negative sales growth in European water.